tiljaeger/CppND-Capstone-Snake-Game/README.md

 ## New Features
 * Pause/ resume button (esc)
+* Score List

 ## Coding Criteria
+* The project demonstrates an understanding of C++ functions and control structures.
+ * A variety of control structures are used in the project. (e.g. scoreList.cpp. snake.cpp)
+ * The project code is clearly organized into functions. (compare complete source code)

 ## Dependencies for Running Locally
 * cmake >= 3.7